-Drivers who are suspected of driving under the influence of drugs can then be subjected to a blood test.
-Note that a driver cannot request a breath or saliva test instead, as only blood tests can accurately track non-alcoholic intoxication using current technology.
+Drivers suspected of driving under the influence of drugs can then be subjected to a blood test.
+A driver cannot request a breath or saliva test instead, as only blood tests can accurately track non-alcoholic intoxication using current technology.

 What Are the Penalties for Driving Under the Influence of Drugs?

-Drivers can face misdemeanor or felony charges for driving under the influence of drugs in California.
+Drivers in California can face misdemeanor or felony charges for driving under the influence of drugs.
 Generally, drivers will only face felony charges if:

 - They have three or more prior DUI convictions

 - They have one prior felony DUI conviction

 - They injure someone while driving under the influence of drugs

 The penalties for a misdemeanor and felony conviction vary.
 However, in both cases, a driver can expect to face fines.
 A felony conviction can lead to 4 years in jail.
 Drivers may also face a lengthy period of probation if they are convicted under VC 23152(f).

 In many cases, the penalties for a violation of VC 23152(f) resemble the penalties for: